Serge Alain Nitegeka, Lost and Found, 2021, installation view

-Using sculpture, painting and audio installation, the artist continues to explore intimate experiences of forced migration.
-In Lost and Found, Nitegeka offers tactile and conjectural works that string together narratives of displacement, borrowed from personal experiences and those of refugees and asylum seekers from in and around Central Africa.
+Using sculpture and painting, the artist continues to explore intimate experiences of forced migration.
+In Lost and Found, Nitegeka offers tactile and conjectural works of ambiguous material and weight that articulate narratives of displacement, in particular his own experiences and those of refugees and asylum seekers in central Africa.

 The artist writes: